JacquesBeets/WinSenseConnect/readme.md

 The service logs its activities to two places:

 1. Windows Event Log: You can view these logs in the Event Viewer under Windows Logs > Application.
-2. A log file: Located at `C:\MQTTPowershellService.log`.
+2. A log file: Located in the same directory as the executable, named `MQTTPowershellService.log`.

 ## Modifying Commands